jeffreycwitt/hn202/docs/monasticism-development.md

 <div class="discussion" markdown="1">

 {:.rquestion}
-Can you see textual evidence in the above passages of Cassidorus's tacit approval of the intellectual study of ancient/pagan culture and the scientific investigation of the natural world?
+Can you see textual evidence in the above passages of Cassiodorus's tacit approval of the intellectual study of ancient/pagan culture and the scientific investigation of the natural world?
 (You could provide a response here or go above and annotate the quoted passage itself.)

 {:.rquestion}
 Consider for yourself: why might the study of things like astronomy, physics, grammar, logic, or rhetoric be important to a monk's study of Scripture?